woodbri/vehicle-routing-problems/osrm-work/README.md

 {"status":0,"status_message": "Found route between point .....etc
 ```

+If this does not work, then something is broken and you need to make sure all
+the prior steps have run and completed successfully.
+If you can not get this
+to get some help.

 ## About server.ini

 I have included a server.ini file which osrm-routed reads.
 I think it has been
 deprecated in favor of commandline options. ``osrm-routed --help`` will
 display them.
-For example it doesnot look like the router honors the Port
+For example it does not look like the router honors the Port
 value in the server.ini file so it should eventually be removed and the
 script updated to use the commandline options.
+If you are using the sysV init
+scripts mentioned above, they do NOT support runing multiple instances of
+``osrm-routed`` configured on different port.
+We would be happy to get a pull
+request with improvements.